 The problem with pursuing growth at all costs is that unsustainable growth can lure a company to disaster.
 The Innovator's Dilemma discusses the easiest way for competition to kill an established company, by luring it into an "upward retreat."
 A company's natural tendency is to focus on the most-profitable niches, so a competitor attacking its least-profitable areas can often succeed.
 The victim's own desire for increased profits leads it to focus on its most-profitable areas at the expense of market share, and soon it finds itself reduced to a niche player.

 I consider sustainability the number one aspect of any Rule Maker.
 Our drug companies have patents protecting their discoveries for years.
-American Express (NYSE: AXP) and T. Rowe Price (Nasdaq: TROW) are financial services company cultivating ongoing relationships with their customers, to keep their accounts.
+American Express (NYSE: AXP) and T. Rowe Price (Nasdaq: TROW) are financial services companies cultivating ongoing relationships with their customers, to keep their accounts.
 Even poor, plastered Yahoo!
-(Nasdaq: YHOO), the ultimate dot-com when dot-com has fallen out of fashion, has built its entire business around repeat visitors who click through its site every day and consume its services.
+(Nasdaq: YHOO), has built its entire business around repeat visitors who click through its site every day and consume its services.

 A roadmap for the future is good, but that's short-term sustainability -- five years, 10 years, not forever.
 If the upgrade path ends some day, you have to worry about selling out before other people do.
 Or, you have to hope the company can find a new business model to replace the old, as American Express did when its stagecoach-era financial courier service gave way to becoming the kind of financial services company it once delivered messages to before the telegraph rendered that business obsolete.